A-New-BellHope/bellhopcuda/README.md

 In both CPU multithreaded mode and CUDA mode, the processing is parallelized over the rays.
-The number of rays needed to fully utilize each chip is a few times the number of cores--but on the CPU this will be anything over a hundred or so, whereas on the GPU you will need tens of thousands as there are many thousands of cores.
+The number of rays needed to fully utilize each chip is a few times the number of cores--but on the CPU this will be anything over a hundred or so rays, whereas on the GPU you will need tens of thousands of rays as there are many thousands of cores.
 However, experimentally, the speedup does not stop once this number is reached--running hundreds of thousands or millions of rays continues to bring additional, though diminishing, performance gain over `BELLHOP` / `BELLHOP3D`.
 Of course, whether more rays is useful or not is very application- dependent.

 #### File I/O